datamindedbe/conveyor-samples/basic/oracle_to_s3tables_dlthub/README.md

 1. set up a small Oracle database
 2. load that Oracle database with some data
 3. Extract data using a dlt pipeline.

+## Getting started

+1. `uv sync` to create and populate the virtual environment containing the dependencies listed in the uv.lock file.